ceu-lang/ceu/doc/manual/v0.20/docs/050-statements.md

         If the direction is `->`, the step is added, otherwise it is subtracted.
     If the interval is not specified, it assumes the default `[0 -> _]`.

-The execution of the numeric iterator is as follows:
+The numeric iterator executes as follows:

 - **initialization:**
     The starting endpoint is assigned to the control variable.